DHSZ/house-programming-2019/task4-my-keys.md

 etc...
 ```

-Write a program that lists all possible inputs and counts the total number of conbinations Mr. Yim may need to try to get into the office.
+Write a program that **lists all possible inputs** and **counts the total number of conbinations** Mr. Yim may need to try to get into the office.

-## Bonus -
+## Bonus - What is the correct number?!

+When the user inputs their code, it is read as a hexadecimal number and then converted into a denary number.

+The correct passcode stored as a **denary number is 189**